Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 28.4.3.3 I would like to upgrade an EIB deployed Helm chart

-To ensure that an EIB deployed Helm chart is successfully upgraded, users would need to do an upgrade over the HelmChart resources created for the Helm chart by EIB.
+To ensure that an EIB deployed Helm chart is successfully upgraded, users need to do an upgrade over the HelmChart resources created for the Helm chart by EIB.

 Below you can find information on: